EvanZyj/s3-storage-maven-plugin/readme.md

     </plugin>
 ```

-plugin repository.Use the service provided by jitpack.io.
+Plugin repository.
 ----------------------------
+**Before version 1.0.4, you need to use the following configuration.**
+Use the service provided by jitpack.io.
 ```xml
     <pluginRepositories>
         <pluginRepository>